 For each subject, you attend lectures given by teaching members of the Faculty.

-The typical number of lecture hours for each paper is 40 per year, mostly timetabled for the first two terms of each year, which equates to about eight hours of lectures a week.
+The typical number of lecture hours for each paper is 36 per year, mostly timetabled for the first two terms of each year, which equates to about 10-12 hours of lectures a week.
 You normally have a fortnightly College supervision in each subject as well.

-In the first year, all students take the same four papers:
+In Year 1, all students take the same papers: